mxzahid/newsApp/README.md

 ![alt text](https://github.com/mxzahid/newsApp/blob/main/reactNewsClick.png?raw=true)

-The loading animation on the back finishes once the article goes through my **deep-learning transformer roBERTa model for classification with ~90% accuracy** (running on a flask backend on a linux AWS machine) and returns JSON which is used to create beautiful doughnut charts for ease of comprehension:
+Once the loading animation on the back finishes once the article goes through my **deep-learning transformer roBERTa model for classification with ~90% accuracy** (running on a flask backend on a linux AWS machine) and returns JSON which is used to create beautiful doughnut charts for ease of comprehension:

 ![alt text](https://github.com/mxzahid/newsApp/blob/main/reactAppShowViz.png?raw=true)